dingbat/nsrails/readme.md

   - (BOOL)application:(UIApplication *)app didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
   {
         [NSRConfig defaultConfig].appURL = @"http://localhost:3000";
+        // If you're using Rails 3
+        [[NSRConfig defaultConfig] configureToRailsVersion:NSRRailsVersion3];
         ...
   }
   ```
+  **Note:** By default, NSRails assumes you're using Rails 4.
+If not, make sure you configure to Rails 3 standards (ie, PUT instead of PATCH and a different date format) as shown above.

 You're done!
 By subclassing NSRRemoteObject, your class gets instance and class methods that'll act on your remote objects.
 Here are a few of the things you can do with your new class: